mccrowjp/rRNA_pipeline/README.md

 To replace FASTQ filenames with sample names in all output, use -n to specify tab-delimited file (sample_name, FASTQ base name).
 FASTQ base names may be followed by any of [_R1, _R2, .filtered, .fastq, .fq] in the full FASTQ file name.

 The basic pipeline runs relatively quickly, however the extra calculation of OTU purity takes much longer.
-Use -p to skip the purity calculation.
+Use -p to calculate and plot purity.

-**Use the following for 18S V4, with sample names, run on 4 CPUs, no purity plot:**
+**Use the following for 18S V4, with sample names, run on 4 CPUs, with purity plot:**
 ```bash
 rRNA_pipeline.py -d V4 -o rrna -n sample_names.txt -t 4 -p
 ```